Collection and the Debt Pre- Action Protocol

 - Details of any agreements made with the lessee in relation to previously agreed payment plans and why these are no longer acceptable;

 - The lessee’s correspondence and email addresses;

 - Details of how the debt can be paid;

 - The address to be used for the completed Reply Form.

 - A copy of the Information Sheet;

 - A financial statement form, i.e. the Income and Expenditure Form enclosed with the Letter of Claim.

 So what has changed?

-If the parties agree a debt repayment plan, and the lessee starts but then stops complying with it, before issuing court proceedings, the landlord must send an updated Letter of Claim and comply with the Debt Protocol all over again with the lessee having another 30 days in which to respond to the second Letter of Claim.
-Previously 14 days was considered sufficient.
+If the parties agree a debt repayment plan, and the lessee starts but then stops complying with it, before issuing court proceedings, the landlord must send an updated Letter of Claim and comply with the Debt Protocol all over again with the lessee having another 30 days to respond to the second Letter of Claim.
+Previously 14 days was considered enough.

 If a lessee has sent a Reply Form to the landlord but no debt repayment plan was agreed between the parties, then the landlord should give the lessee at least 14 days’ notice of its intention to issue court proceedings.
 Non-compliance with the Debt Protocol may be taken into account by the court when giving directions for the management of the proceedings and/or making orders for costs.